 Most complications can be prevented by giving the anesthesiologist complete information before the surgery about things like:

 To ensure your safety during the surgery or procedure, it's extremely important to answer all of the anesthesiologist's questions as honestly and thoroughly as possible.
 Things that may seem harmless could affect how you react to the anesthesia.

 It's also important that you follow the doctor's recommendations about what not to do before the surgery.
 You probably won't be able to eat or drink (usually nothing after midnight the day before) and may need to stop taking herbal supplements or other medications for a certain period of time before surgery.

-You can rest assured that the safety of anesthetic procedures has improved a lot in the past 25 years, thanks to advances in technology and the extensive training anesthesiologists receive.
+You can rest assured that the safety of anesthetic procedures has improved a lot over the years, thanks to advances in technology and the extensive training anesthesiologists receive.
 The more informed, calm, and reassured you are about the surgery and the safety of anesthesia, the easier the experience will probably be.

 Reviewed by: Judith A. Jones, MD

 |American Medical Association (AMA) The AMA has made a commitment to medicine by making doctors more accessible to their patients.
 Contact the AMA at: American Medical Association|

 515 N. State St.

 |National Institutes of Health (NIH) NIH is an Agency under the U.S. Department of Health and Human Services, and offers health information and scientific resources.|